New York pays $7m to Wu-Tang Clan studio worker wrongly jailed for 23 years in murder

 Grant Williams was convicted in 1997 of fatally shooting Shdell Lewis, but a judge vacated the conviction last year

-New York City will pay $7m to a man who spent 23 years in prison for a murder he did not commit, city officials have announced.
+New York City will pay $7m to a man who spent 23 years in prison for a murder he did not commit, the city has announced.

-Grant Williams was convicted in 1997 of fatally shooting Shdell Lewis, but a judge vacated the conviction last year.
-On Monday, New York City Comptroller Brad Lander said the city would attempt to compensate Mr Williams for the decades he lost behind bars.
+Grant Williams was convicted in 1997 of fatally shooting Shdell Lewis in Staten Island, but a judge vacated the conviction last year.
+On Monday, New York City Comptroller Brad Lander said the city had reached a settlement with Mr Williams over his lost decades.

 “While no amount of money can bring those years back for Mr Williams or his family, I am pleased that we were able to move quickly to a fair and early resolution of this claim,” Mr Lander said in a statement.